 'Cowboy Pinball' game leaves spectators shocked and a participant unconscious at Kentucky rodeo

-As the spectators of the 2019 “Bull Bash!” rodeo event at Owensboro, Kentucky, learned Saturday night, a game called “Cowboy Pinball” was a recipe for mayhem, per the Owensboro Times.
+As the spectators of the 2019 ‘Bull Bash!’ rodeo event in Kentucky learned on Saturday night, a game called ‘Cowboy Pinball’ was a recipe for mayhem, per the Owensboro Times.

 WARNING — The following video contains content some might find disturbing: